Conservation Club, Inc.

 Leased Property for Hunting

 WFCCC leases 200 acres at the Unimin Sand Mine at Gore, Va. for hunting only.
 Take Rt.
 50 west to Gore, Turn left on Rt.
 704. The Club lease of 200 acres of property is on the left hand side of Rt.
 704 and is marked by No Trespassing signs by the WFCCC on the perimeter of the property tract.
 You should familiarize yourself with the property boundaries leased by the Club before hunting this tract.
 This property can be hunted on Sundays if you have a signed permission slip for Sunday hunting from one of the officers of the Club.
-There are signed permission slips also at Middletown Firearms for Club members and available at Club meetings.
+There are signed permission slips also available at Club meetings on on line request.
 No doe harvest limits on Leased land.

 Winchester Frederick County Conservation Club, Inc. is a 501-7c non-